RayBB/openlibrary-docs/Canonical-Books-Page.md

 1. Our sitemap will index editions
     - Most recently added first _[tfm - [order doesn't matter](https://www.sitemaps.org/faq.html#faq_url_position) ]_
     - 1 edition per language per work, prioritizing books we have digitized? _[tfm - all editions should be in the sitemap]_
 2. `/works` pages will become a redirect page to an edition (i.e. “canonical book” page).
 A user will not be able to get to a work page.
-An edition will always be selected / the destination for viewing book information.
+An edition will always be selected / the destination for viewing book information. [lsd - The work metadata must be editable: if work page is inaccessible to users then where?]
     - redirect to the “best” edition, by default
         - E.g. Borrowable + available, readable, newest, highest rated
         - Can be done dynamically, at time of hitting url